WebAssembly/spec/ml-proto/README.md

 After a module is _registered_ under a string name it is available for importing in other modules.

 There are also a number of meta commands.
-The `script` command is a simple quotation mechanism to name sub-scripts themselves.
-This is mainly useful for converting scripts.
-Other meta commands inside a script will be executed eagerly (especially input) and are expanded in place to the respective scripts.
+The `script` command is a simple mechanism to name sub-scripts themselves.
+This is mainly useful for converting scripts with the `output` command.
+Commands inside a `script` will be executed normally, but nested meta are expanded in place (`input`, recursively) or elided (`output`) in the named script.

-The input and output meta commands determine the requested file format from the file name extension.
+The `input` and `output` meta commands determine the requested file format from the file name extension.
 They can handle both `.wast` and `.wasm` files.
 In the case of input, a `.wast` script will be recursively executed.
 Output additionally handles `.js` as a target, which will convert the referenced script to an equivalent, self-contained JavaScript runner.
-It also recognises `.bin.wast` specially, which creates a script where all modules are embedded in binary.
+It also recognises `.bin.wast` specially, which creates a script where module definitions are in binary.

-All script commands are only for testing, and not a part of the language proper.
+The interpreter supports a "dry" mode (flag `-d`), in which modules are only validated.
+In this mode, all actions and assertions are ignored.

-The interpreter also supports a "dry" mode (flag `-d`), in which modules are only validated.
-In this mode, `invoke` commands are ignored (and not needed).
+It also supports an "unchecked" mode (flag `-u`), in which module definitions are not validated before use.

 ## Abstract Syntax